What’s The Deal With Cruise Ship Gambling?

 Always remember to do your research on local gambling laws before you roll the dice, but keep your eyes peeled for developments in some of these countries…

-In some nations such as North Korea and Cambodia, land-based gambling is illegal for natives yet legal for visitors, which has led to a casino-tourism boom for the latter.
+In some nations such as North Korea and Cambodia, land-based gambling is illegal for its citizens yet legal for foreign visitors, which led to a casino-tourism boom for the latter.

 Again, this works on an international vessel basis and, of course, on whose water you are floating at the time.